Attentional blink: The Attentional Capacity Theory

 Duncan et al. (1996) suggest that the target 1 takes over parts of our attentional capacity, leading to a deficit of processing or recognizing target 2 when presented immediately after target 1.
-This theory suggests that the time for which target 1 continues to occupy attentional capacity is related directly to the difficulty of processing target 2.
+This theory suggests that the time for which target 2 continues to occupy attentional capacity is related directly to the difficulty of processing target 1.

 The Two-Stage Processing Theory

 Chun & Potter (1995) suggest that quickly processing a series of items requires two back to back stages.
 The first stage is the initial rapid-detection.
 Here, the possible targets are noticed.
 The second stage is the capacity-limited in which items are taken in order to report later.
 Stage 2 occurs after the acknowledgement of targets in Stage 1.
 Here, stage 2 must finishing processing target 1, until then, target 2 will not be recognized in stage 2.
 If there is a situation where the second target comes in the first stage, the highway to stage two is delayed.
-Attentional blinking occurs when the second target is in stage 1 which causes a delay.
+Attentional blinking occurs when target 2 is in stage 1 but target 1 is still in stage 2 so target 2 can not get to stage 2.
 The attentional blink mirror a restriction in the process of combining information from an unstable representation to a stable representation (Johnson & Proctor, 2004).